ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 You can use this behavior to override only some templates from the main theme of your website.
 Do this, for example, when you create a SiteAccess with a special design for a campaign.

+!!! tip

+    You can check the final design theme lists with the following command:
+    ```shell
+    php bin/console debug:container --parameter=ibexa.design.list --format=json
+    ```

 ## Additional configuration

 ### Additional theme paths